dhairyadwivedi/ai-news-reader/README.md

 # Voice-controlled News Reporter
 In addition to news, you can also ask for weather.

-## Voic Commands
+## Voice Commands
-For news
+For news:

 `Get me the latest news`

-For weather (make sure to say a city name)
+For weather (make sure to say a city name):

 `What's the weather like in Berlin`

-For news on a particular topic
+For news on a particular topic:

 `Get me the news on ${topicName}`

-For news on a particular category (the categories are mentoned in the card on the homepage) `Get me the news on ${categoryName}`
+For news on a particular category (the categories are mentoned in the card on the homepage):

+`Get me the news on ${categoryName}`

-To open a particular article
+To open a particular article :

 `Open article ${articleNumber}`

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts